znsstudio/Sample-Kendo-UI-Professional/README.md

 ### Clone a sample app in the AppBuilder Windows client

-1. Verify that the {{site.ab-win}} is running and you are logged in the {{site.tp}} in the account in which you want to develop your application.
+1. Verify that the AppBuilder Windows client is running and you are logged in the Telerik Platform in the account in which you want to develop your application.
 1. In the dashboard, click **Samples** and select **Hybrid**.
 1. From the **Workspace** drop-down menu, select the workspace in which you want to develop your application.
 1. Select **Demo Applications**.